Home / All artists / Jean GORIN

 Biography

-Jean Gorin was the youngest of a family of four children, his father a shoemaker.
-In 1910, his family settled in Nort-sur-Erdre, near Nantes.
-After failing the primary school certificate, he began a professional apprenticeship in Nantes in 1912, then in Paris, where he studied at the Académie de la Grande Chaumière.
-In 1916, he was mobilized in Nantes, then left for the fighting zone after a few months.
+Jean Gorin was the youngest of a family of four children, with his father working as a cobbler.
+In 1910, his family moved to Nort-sur-Erdre, near Nantes.
+After failing his primary school certificate in 1912, he began a professional apprenticeship in Nantes and later in Paris, where he studied at the Académie de la Grande Chaumière.
+In 1916, he was mobilized in Nantes and went to the front lines after a few months.
 He completed his military service on the banks of the Rhine in 1918.

-He was a student of the Ecole des Beaux-Arts in Nantes in 1919.
-He moved to Nort-sur-Erdre in 1922, where he carried on a professional activity while continuing to paint.
-In 1922, during a trip to Paris, he made his first contacts with cubist works.
-After a cubist period, he made his first abstract painting in 1925 and discovered in 1926 the work of Piet Mondrian.
+In 1919, he became a student at the École des Beaux-Arts in Nantes.
+He settled in Nort-sur-Erdre in 1922, where he pursued a professional career while continuing to paint.
+During a trip to Paris in 1922, he made his first contacts with early Cubist works.
+After a Cubist period, he created his first abstract work in 1925 and discovered the work of Piet Mondrian in 1926.

-He creates polychromy and neoplastic furniture for his home in Nort-sur-Erdre.
-He applies to the modern world, in particular to architecture, the research on abstract art of Piet Mondrian.
-He did not stop developing his ideas more especially in the field of relief as early as 1930, then of construction in space, finally in architectural projects.
-In 1932 he travelled to the Soviet Union, invited by a group of intellectuals and artists and discovered Russian constructivism.
-In 1934, he became a member of the steering committee of the Abstraction-Création association, which was created in 1931.
-He moved to Le Vésinet in 1937, sold his house in Nort-sur-Erdre and destroyed much of his work.
-He was mobilized in 1939, then a prisoner of war until 1942.
+He designed polychrome and neo-plastic furniture for his home in Nort-sur-Erdre, applying Mondrian's principles of abstract art to the modern world, especially in architecture.
+He developed his ideas in the field of relief from 1930 onwards, followed by constructions in space, and eventually architectural projects.
+In 1932, he traveled to the Soviet Union, invited by a group of intellectuals and artists, where he discovered Russian Constructivism.
+In 1934, he became a member of the steering committee of the Abstraction-Création association, founded in 1931.
+He moved to Le Vésinet in 1937, sold his house in Nort-sur-Erdre, and destroyed a large part of his work.
+He was mobilized in 1939 and became a prisoner of war until 1942.

 Secure payment